4 Billion Years On

 This month in numbers

-April 2026 in Slovakia was significantly warmer than average, ranking as the 6th warmest April in 86 years of records, with an average temperature of 10.59°C, an anomaly of +2.6°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 9th warmest on record for Slovakia, at 5.31°C, an anomaly of +2.4°C.
+Slovakia experienced its 6th warmest April on record, with an average temperature of 10.59°C, marking a significant anomaly of +2.6°C compared to the 1961–1990 baseline.
+This contributes to a broader trend, as the February–April 2026 period also ranked as the 9th warmest on record, with an average of 5.31°C, an anomaly of +2.4°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with an anomaly of +1.1°C, while the February–April period also ranked 2nd globally, with an anomaly of +1.2°C.

 What changed